dentarg/auth0-blog/_posts/2017-07-06-real-world-angular-series-part-4.markdown

 ...
 ```

-We'll import our two new route guards and then add them to the `providers` array.
+We'll import our two route guards and then add them to the `providers` array.

 We're now ready to guard routes.
 The next step is to create protected routes!